 I had already written “High Pressure Days,” “I-Night,” “Warm Moving Bodies” and other songs before I even heard about Devo and Suicide.
 I probably heard Suicide around ’77 and Devo around ’78.
 I like both of them… but I don’t consider either of them “Synthpunk” like I think of the Units.
 The Units made a very conscious decision to use synthesizers in place of guitars– unlike Devo that started with guitars and Suicide that, forgive me, used kind of an old school NYC scene, “Beat” poetry rant over organ music.
 Kind of like a cool Patti Smith “Horses” thing… only with keyboards.
 Don’t get me wrong, I love them both, but I don’t consider them “synthpunk.”

-My influences were from real synthesizer players like Walter Carlos (who turned into Wendy), who wrote Switched-On Bach (1968), Sonic Seasonings (1972) and performed scores for two Stanley Kubrick movies, A Clockwork Orange (1971) and The Shining (1980).
+My influences were from real synthesizer players like Wendy Carlos, who wrote Switched-On Bach (1968), Sonic Seasonings (1972) and performed scores for two Stanley Kubrick movies, A Clockwork Orange (1971) and The Shining (1980).

 Wendy Carlos’ score for A Clockwork Orange arguably became as influential to post-punk culture as the film’s fashion and dialogue.